News Update :

 The Position of Your Hands at Address and Impact

 There was the research done to see the difference in the positions of the hands at address and impact.
 Researchers analyzed 4 of the top tour pros in Japan to see the difference.
 By analyzing data researchers found that pros' hands at impact were closer to the target than they were at address.
-They found the same results in all four players.
-In other words, the hands' position at address at impact was not the same.
-They also found out that the pros' hands were about 4 inches higher at impact that they were at address.
+The

 comments | | Read More...